Overview

 Our Approach

-Before a site selection is made, each of our proposed new locations is researched to best understand the area.
-We consider the potential impacts of site occupation on the local flora and fauna, Ribbon builds both a conservation plan and risk assessment for the site.
-Our education platform allows our workforce to be trained in subjects relating to environmental management and biodiversity protection, including aquaculture, forestry, genetic diversity and species protection, wellness and recreation, pollination benefits, invasive species, chemical use and disposal, fuel delivery, waste processing and responsible procurement.
-Where possible we will look to promote insect and invertebrate health by the gardening practices we procure and will consider installing and managing bee hives to pollinate the local flora.
+Before selecting a site, we thoroughly research each proposed new location to better understand the area.
+As we consider the potential impact of a new facility on the local flora and fauna, Ribbon develops both a conservation plan and a risk assessment.
+Our education platform enables our workforce to receive training in subjects related to environmental management and biodiversity protection, including aquaculture, forestry, genetic diversity and species protection, wellness and recreation, pollination benefits, invasive species, chemical use and disposal, fuel delivery, waste processing, and responsible procurement.

-We monitor water use and look to identify water stress areas ahead of time so resilience can be established at these locations including retrofitting water efficient plumbing systems.
-We include reviews of relevant laws and regulations in our ISO14001 Environmental Management System and look to exceed these requirements related to biodiversity conservation and the restoration of degraded ecological systems.
-We have processes in place to validate the adherence of local regulations and supplier certifications with the right to audit our contracts with suppliers.
+Ribbon includes reviews of relevant laws and regulations in our ISO14001 Environmental Management System and looks to exceed these requirements related to biodiversity conservation and the restoration of degraded ecological systems.
+We have processes in place to validate the adherence of local regulations and supplier certifications with the right to audit our suppliers.

 Supporting Global Sustainable Development